Video games have lots of powerups. Some make you stronger. Some make you faster. And some make you get stronger faster.

-- Also from Persona 4 Some Arcana Chance effects fall under this category (e.g. guaranteed Player Advantage for a limited time) However, there is a risk of the card coming up upside-down instead, which will end up changing the beneficial effect to a bad one.
+- Also from Persona 4, some Arcana Chance effects fall under this category (e.g. guaranteed Player Advantage for a limited time).
+However, there is a risk of the card coming up upside-down instead, which will end up changing the beneficial effect to a negative one.

 - The Idle Game Zombidle features the Son of the Lich skill.
 It doubles the effect of every other active skill, meaning that Blackest of Plagues always causes you to critical hit instead of giving an extra 50% chance, King's Presence triples damage dealt instead of doubling it, and so on and so forth.